Alipsa/gmd/README.md

 - Add Html class for convenient groovy -> html generation
 - Change from flexmark to commonmark
 - Change to active openhtmltopdf fork
+- Use Matrix toHtml implementation to render tables instead of the OOTB GFM support

 ### v1.0.7, 2023-02-24
 - Fix bug in code md snippets so that \```{groovy} now becomes \```groovy